COVID-19 Partnerships Fund

 Helping students facing hardship

-In the past few months, we have seen nearly 2,500 applications to our student hardship fund – more than 30 times the volume of applicants we would usually expect.
+This year, we have seen around 4,000 applications to our student hardship fund – more than 4 times the volume of applicants we would usually expect.
 Many students have lost vital part-time or summer jobs which provide an income to pay bills, rent and food while studying.
 Some students had to travel home urgently to reunite with families before travel restrictions were placed, abandoning belongings and rented homes and incurring unexpected costs that already tight budgets can’t accommodate.

 Not everyone can rely on family support to help them in a crisis.
 We don’t want any of our students to be in the position of having to discontinue their education out of fear that they can’t make ends meet.
 Can you help by contributing to our student hardship fund?
 Please note ‘COVID-19 STUDENTS’ when making your online gift in the special instructions field.

 Saving lives with research